 The Services Summary tab displays basic information about the selected service.
-For services that run as master/slave sets, this is the same panel that is displayed on the Dashboard when you click the triangle next to the service name.
-Clicking Configs, outlined in green above, opens a second tab, the Configuration Update tab.
+For services that run as master/slave sets, this is the same panel that is displayed on the Classic Dashboard when you click the triangle next to the service name.
+Use the View Host links, marked in gray [12] above to move to the Host Details view of the host that is running the service.
+Clicking Configs, outlined in orange [12] above, opens a second tab, the Configuration Update tab.